chris-ramon/thesis-graphql-go/Thesis.md

 ## Research Methodology

 ### Introduction
 The study of the research was decided due to the novel introduction of GraphQL at 2015.
 It was the opportunity to implement the specification in the Go programming language.
-GraphQL has since been not yet widely adopted across diverse ecosystems.
+Although GraphQL was initially adopted internally at Facebook, it was not widely adopted across diverse ecosystems immediately after its public release in 2015.

 ### Applied Justification
 With `graphql-go` we solve the problem of the lack of a `graphql-js` version in Go.
 There were notable innovation because it was one of the earliest open-source project.
 The quality of the library is guarantee due to keeping consistency by aligning with `graphql-js` design.